f5devcentral/sslo-o365-update/README.md

   `--install --config '{"schedule":{"periods":"monthly"}}'`

-  Antying not specifically defined will take the default values.
+  Anything not specifically defined will take the default values.
+See "default configuration" below.

-### How to uninstall
-- Run the script with the `--uninstall` option.
-This will remove the configuration file and scheduler.
-The URL categories, datagroups, and working directory will remain.

-- Run the script with the `--full_uninstall` option.
-This will remove the configurtion file, scheduler, working directory files, URL categories, and datagroups.

 ### How to force an update
 - Run the script with the `--force` option, either during install to immediately force a URL fetch, or at any time.